kellyjellykitten/vampire-game/to_do.md

 - Homepage text
 - Instructions text on every creation page
 - Text for help modal (all shoudld include a link to inspiratino page that opens in new tab so it doesn't redirect user from creation)
-- More prompts
+- Alter prompts to make my own
-- Adding additional entries to prompts in case same prompt is re-encountered
+- Adding additional entries to prompts in case same prompt is re-encountered?
 - Inspiration page

 ## Gameplay